rob-myers/rob-myers.github.io/docs/plan.md

 - ✅ `api.read` can read lines from tty
 - ✅ redirect into cwd rather than `var`
 - better error "stacks"
-- perhaps can load modules from unpkg
+- can load modules from unpkg, caching source

 ### of interest